TribeWorks/TribeWorks-hugo/content/overview/index.md

 ## Mission

--   Get rid of things that don't produce software
+-   Get rid of things that don't produce software.
+See [How We Work](https://tribeworks.software/how/).

 ## What We Are